WHO DO I CONTACT FOR MY SPECIFIC PARKING OR CURBSIDE MANAGEMENT ISSUE?

 WHERE DO I SEND A REQUEST TO CHANGE THE CURB REGULATIONS FOR A STREET, SUCH AS ADDING METERS, ADDING A LOADING ZONE, OR CHANGING THE TIME RESTRICTIONS?

-You can reach out to the Curbside Administrator, Liza Farr.
+You can reach out to the Curbside Administrator, Melanie A. Jewett.
 Generally, we will study the curb activity in the area, including parking utilization, double parking activity, and pedestrian and bike safety.
 We will also work with you to talk to the other businesses and residents on that street before making any final decisions.

 What type of payment is accepted at the meters?